 A Political History of Puerto Ricans in the United States José Ramón Sánchez.
 It is also what creates power in that ... leader or superior, also has choices.
 That agent can ignore or can attempt to harness for his or her own purposes the ...

-A Political History of Puerto Ricans in the United States José Ramón Sánchez. likely to be able to follow” (Balzer ... leaders or the powerful can do means that subordinates to power are never completely powerless, even in relations of ...
+A Political History of Puerto Ricans in the United States José Ramón Sánchez ... leader, complying and resisting to different degrees at different moments.
+The ... leaders or the powerful can do means that subordinates to power are never ...

 المحتوى